brundonsmith/website/src/blog/libraries-not-frameworks.md

 tags: [ "programming" ]
 ---

-Normally when I write about something on here I take the time to think out a handsomely-formed point, make a strong argument, and address all the major sides of the issue that I can think of.
+Normally when I write about something on here I take the time to fully think-out a point, make a case, address all the major sides of the issue that I can think of, etc.

 But I am exhausted from fighting with a codebase this week, so this is not going to be one of those posts.
 I'm going to try a little stream-of-consciousness